 You look at your calendar, decide if you can rsvp, and respond to the invitation.
-Now the day of the wedding rolls around, and you just haven’t had a great day, or you really want to catch up on a tv show or Netflix series. so, you decide not to go.
+Now the day of the wedding rolls around, and you just haven’t had a great day, or you really want to catch up on a tv show or Netflix series.
+So, you decide not to go.

-Please don’t think I’m climbing up on a soapbox here, because I’m as guilty as anyone. my introverted nature but love of big events has put me in this position countless times.
+Please don’t think I’m climbing up on a soapbox here, because I’m as guilty as anyone.
+My introverted nature but love of big events has put me in this position countless times.
 I RSVP, and then my introverted nature intervenes hours before the wedding and I convince myself I shouldn’t go for one reason or another.

 I submit to you that this is incredibly selfish.

-We can assume that the bride and groom invited people they love, people they want sincerely to celebrate with.
+We can assume that the bride and groom invited people they love, people they sincerely want to celebrate with.
 But I didn’t go because I was afraid I’d get stuck at the singles table, or I forgot to eat lunch and don’t feel well, or I’d rather go country dancing.

 What I didn’t think about on those occasions, was the effort that went into the wedding.
 The money that a new couple probably could use for something else, but they’ve chosen to throw a great party so I could come rejoice in their union with them.